kimai/kimai1/README.md

 * at our [website](https://www.kimai.org)
 * in the [documentation](https://www.kimai.org/documentation/)

+## Announcement Kimai v2 (June 2018)

+We are thrilled to announce  that we are working on the **next major version of Kimai**.

+Go ahead and [read our blog posting](https://www.kimai.org/blog/2018/kimai-v2-announcement/) to find out more.

 ## Features

 This is just a short feature list, play around with the [demo installation](https://www.kimai.org/demo/) to see all features: